Professor Romola Bucks

 As our population ages, so the number of individuals with cognitive impairment or dementia also rises.
 If we can identify and reduce risk factors, such as poor sleep, we can intervene to prevent decline.
 If we can diagnose early, we can treat early, so reducing the burden of age-related cognitive decline on the individual, their family and society.Professor Romola Bucks

-Romola Bucks is a professor and Head of the School of Psychological Science at The University of Western Australia.
+Romola Bucks is a Professor in the School of Psychological Science at The University of Western Australia.
 Her research addresses normal ageing, neurodegenerative and chronic disease, sleep disorders, and their cognitive and affective consequences.

 Professor Bucks’ work seeks to identify and understand risk factors contributing to cognitive decline in ageing to achieve early diagnosis and intervention.
 In collaboration with colleagues and students, she is investigating the cognitive and affective consequences of a number of key disorders of ageing, including obstructive sleep apnoea, type 2 diabetes, Alzheimer’s and Parkinson’s.